 Alejandro Zambra is a Chilean writer, poet, and critic.
-He is currently on a Cullman Center Fellowship at the New York Public Library.
 His first novel Bonsai was awarded Chile’s Literary Critics’ Award for Best Novel.
 He is also the author of The Private Lives of Trees and Ways of Going Home, which won the Altazor Award and the National Council Prize for Books, both for the best Chilean novel.
-His writing has appeared in the New Yorker, the Paris Review, Tin House, Harper’s, and McSweeney’s Quarterly Concern, among other places.
-He was selected as one of the Best of Young Spanish-Language Novelists by Granta in 2010.
+My Documents, published by Fitzcarraldo Editions in 2015, was shortlisted for the 2015 Frank O’Connor International Short Story Prize.
+His latest novel is Multiple Choice.
+His writing has been translated into more than fifteen languages and has appeared in the New Yorker, the Paris Review, Tin House, Harper’s, Granta and McSweeney’s, among other places.
+He was a 2015-16 Cullman Center fellow at the New York Public Library.
+He lives in Mexico City.